 Add either a silicon mat or a parchment paper onto a baking sheet.
 Place the cookies a few inches apart from each other on the pan.

-Bake for 10-11 minutes and then pull out.
+Bake for 9-10 minutes and then pull out.
+They *might* look underdone, but you don't want to overbake these!
 They may still look gooey in the middle - but let them cool on the warm pan for an additional 10-15 minutes and they will continue to cook more.
 Move to a cooling rack and let finish cooling and then enjoy!